jim-schwoebel/allie/README.md

 python3 allie.py -h
 ```

-Which should output some ways you can use Allie with commands in the API:
+Which should output some ways you can use Allie:
 ```
 Usage: allie.py [options]